dennethdacara/student-management/README.md

 2. It is not required for you to finish all the parts.

 ## Requirements:
-  - Ability to login as admin (basic authentication using the command: "php artisan make:auth")
+  - Ability to login as admin (basic authentication)

   Admin Account:
-  - CRUD functionality (Create/ Read / Update / Delete) for: students
+  - Students CRUD functionality (Create/ Read / Update / Delete)

   Users:
   - admin (email: admin@gmail.com | password: p@ssw^rd)